Kholay47/ECG-Heartbeat-Classification/README.md

 - Large .csv files are not uploaded to GitHub due to size restrictions.

 - You can download the dataset from [Kaggle](https://www.kaggle.com/datasets/shayanfazeli/heartbeat).

+- Requires Python 3.9–3.11 to work with TensorFlow.